Lent Holy Communion

 Amen.

-The sacrifice of God is a broken spirit;
+The sacrifice of God is a humble spirit;

-a broken and contrite heart God will not despise.
+a humble and contrite heart God will not despise.

 Let us come to the Lord, who is full of compassion,